-The Music Building is our central facility for practice, rehearsal, recording, and classroom study.
+The Music Building is our central practice, rehearsal, recording, and classroom study facility.

-It offers an impressive variety of large, acoustically isolated rehearsal and performance spaces, including a 198-seat Choral Hall, a 280-seat Recital Hall, 4 rehearsal rooms, 7 recording studios, and 72 practice rooms and teaching studios.
+It offers an impressive variety of large, acoustically isolated rehearsal and performance spaces, including a 198-seat Choral Hall, a 280-seat Recital Hall, four rehearsal rooms, seven recording studios, and 72 practice rooms and teaching studios.

 The music building and practice rooms are open 24 hours a day.